Masl321/Assignment-Project_Guides-and-Template/BugReport/02_ProjectPageReport.md

 1. If not already done log-in to an account
 2. Initiate the project creation, by pressing the plus sign top left in the navbar next to the user profile.
+3. press the "New project/repository" button
-3. The bug is now visible on this page
+4. The bug is now visible on this page

 ## What is the current bug behavior?